git001/haproxy-waf/README.md

 The main work is based on Thierry Fournier patches and of course the SPOE feature of haproxy.

-You can see the start and following dicsussion on the haproxy mailing list. https://www.mail-archive.com/haproxy@formilux.org/msg25681.html
+You can see the start and following discussion on the haproxy mailing list. https://www.mail-archive.com/haproxy@formilux.org/msg25681.html

 You are able with this patches to use haproxy as SSL terminator and WAF (Web Application Firewall) based on mod_security.